-- 1.3.1 In RP2, targets have been introduced by the Regulation 390/2014 for three RP1 SPIs: - SKPI1: the Effectiveness of Safety Management (EoSM); - SKPI2: the application of the severity classification based on the Risk Analysis Tool (RAT) methodology; and - SKPI3: the level of just culture (JC). - 1.3.2 The SKPI EoSM shows, at a State level, the capability of authorities to manage the State Safety Programme (SSP) whenever it is in place and, at a service provision level, the service provider's capability to manage an effective Safety Management System (SMS).
-The starting point was the ICAO State Safety Programme (SSP) and SMS framework while additional components and elements have been added to better reflect the European context. - 1.3.3 The SKPI 'the application of the severity classification based on the RAT methodology' aims at measuring to what extent the RAT methodology has been applied to assign severity levels to reported ATM incidents by the ANSPs and the Member States. - 1.3.4 The SKPI 'the level of JC' aims at measuring the level of presence of just culture at State and at ANSP level.
-The main objective of the indicator is to identify possible obstacles and impediments to the application of just culture at State and ANSP level. - 1.3.5 In addition, the regulation introduces three additional performance indicators (PIs) without targets and for monitoring purposes.
-These are as follows: - SPI1: The application by the air navigation service providers of automated safety data recording systems where available, which shall include, as a minimum monitoring of separation minima infringements and runway incursions; (This PI aims at measuring if ANSPs use these tools in a just culture environment to improve the gathering of occurrences' information and analysis by the organisations' SMS) - SPI2: The reporting by the Member States and air navigation service providers on the level of occurrence reporting, on an annual basis, aiming at measuring the level of reporting and addressing the issue of improvement of reporting culture; and - SPI3: The number of, as a minimum, separation minima infringements, runway incursions, airspace infringements, and ATM-specific occurrences at all air traffic services units. - 1.3.6 The overview of all S(K)PIs used in RP2 and their associated targets are presented in the next table:
+- 1.3.1 In RP2, targets have been introduced by the Regulation (EU) 390/2013 for three RP1 SPIs: - SKPI1: the Effectiveness of Safety Management (EoSM); - SKPI2: the application of the severity classification based on the Risk Analysis Tool (RAT) methodology; and - SKPI3: the level of just culture (JC). - 1.3.2 The SKPI EoSM shows, at a State level, the capability of authorities to manage the State Safety Programme (SSP) whenever it is in place and, at a service provision level, the service provider's capability to manage an effective Safety Management System (SMS).
+The starting point was the International Civil Aviation Organization (ICAO SSP and SMS framework) while additional components and elements have been added to better reflect the European context. - 1.3.3 The SKPI 'the application of the severity classification based on the RAT methodology' aims at measuring to what extent the RAT methodology has been applied to assign severity levels to reported ATM incidents (covering Runway Incursions (RIs), Separation Minima Infringements (SMIs) and ATM Specific Occurrences (ATM-S') by the ANSPs and the Member States. - 1.3.4 The SKPI, 'the level of JC', aims at measuring the level of presence of just culture at State and at ANSP level.
+The main objective of the indicator is to identify possible obstacles and impediments to the application of just culture at State and ANSP level. - 1.3.5 In addition, Regulation (EU) 390/2013 introduces three additional performance indicators (PIs) without targets for monitoring purposes.
+These are as follows: - SPI1: The application by the ANSPs of automated safety data recording systems where available, which shall include, as a minimum monitoring of separation minima infringements and runway incursions; (This PI aims at measuring if ANSPs use these tools in a just culture environment to improve the gathering of occurrences' information and analysis by the organisations' SMS) - SPI2: The reporting by the Member States and air navigation service providers on the level of occurrence reporting, on an annual basis, aiming at measuring the level of reporting and addressing the issue of improvement of reporting culture; and - SPI3: The number of, as a minimum, separation minima infringements, runway incursions, airspace infringements, and ATM-specific occurrences at all air traffic services units. - 1.3.6 The overview of all S(K)PIs used in RP2 and their associated targets are presented in the next table:

-КРІ TARGET LEVEL The Effectiveness of Safety Management (EoSM) Union Wide and Local The application of the severity classification based on the Risk Analysis Tool (RAT) methodology to the reporting of, as a minimum, three categories of occurrences: Union-Wide and Local separation minima infringements, runway incursions and ATM-specific occurrences at all air traffic services units The reporting by the Member States and their air navigation service providers of the level of presence and corresponding level of absence of just culture (JC).
+КРІ TARGET LEVEL The Effectiveness of Safety Management (EoSM) Union Wide and Local The application of the severity classification based on the Risk Analysis Tool (RAT) methodology to the reporting of, as a minimum, three categories of occurrences: separation minima infringements, runway incursions and ATM-specific occurrences at all air traffic services units Union-Wide and Local The reporting by the Member States and their air navigation service providers of the level of presence and corresponding level of absence of just culture (JC).
 Local The application by the air navigation service providers of automated safety data recording systems where available, which shall include, as a minimum monitoring of separation minima infringements and runway incursions.
 None The reporting by the Member States and air navigation service providers on the level of occurrence reporting, on an annual basis, aiming at measuring the level of reporting and addressing the issue of improvement of reporting culture.
 None The number of, as a minimum, separation minima infringements, runway incursions, airspace infringements, and ATM-specific occurrences at all air traffic services units.
 None